 Moved during the year – It is important to know the date you moved out of the home you are selling or renting and the date you moved into the home you are buying or renting.
+If you owned more than one home, you may only claim the prorated taxes for homes with a taxable value of $135,000 or less.
 If you sell your home for more than you paid for it, plus improvements, you will have a capital gain.
 In most cases the gain is not taxable, however, it must still be included in your total household resources.

 If you rented, use total rent paid, then prorate the first/last month based on days of occupancy to determine the total amount of rent that may be claimed for credit.